 Making decisions with prevention in mind

 The three types of prevention are not in competition or clashing in scope.
 Rather, to tackle an issue as common and widespread as mental health problems, we need whole society plans that invest in all prevention layers.
 Working together at the level of the national government, local authorities, and bigger or smaller third-sector organisations, we need to focus efforts on rolling out universal solutions that protect everyone while enabling targeted and indicated solutions supporting those at risk or experiencing problems.

 In public health, we call this holistic approach 'proportionate universalism'.
 This principle suggests that our actions should be universal (i.e. benefitting everyone), but with a scale that is proportionate to the level of disadvantage (i.e. more intensive for those experiencing higher risk or problems).

 Tackling mental health problems as a society

-This is well understood in physical health, when talking, for example, about prevention of heart disease or lung cancer.
+This is well understood in physical health when talking, for example, about the prevention of heart disease or lung cancer.
 However, globally, mental health still lags behind physical health in terms of spending and funding.

-To address mental health problems we would need a concentrated effort as a society, tackling those persistent inequalities with prevention and early intervention.
-Let’s make a world with good mental health everyone’s business.
+To address mental health problems, we would need a concentrated effort as a society to tackle those persistent inequalities with prevention and early intervention.
+Let’s make a world with good mental health, everyone’s business.